divijghose/firedrake/Singularity.md

 ```
 on the login node.

+**NOTE:** Do not try and replace the Python interpreter `/home/firedrake/firedrake/bin/python` with the BASH interpreter `/bin/bash`.
+If you want to execute a sequence of bash commands, write a short shell script instead.

 Key points to note:
 - We assume the script referenced bt the bash variable `myScript` is in the current directory and that directory is somewhere in the ARCHER2 `/work` filesystem _not_ the `/home` filesystem.
 - We use `cray-mpich-abi` in place of `cray-mpich`.